Dicranopteris linearis

 The fern is a keystone species in Hawaiian ecosystems, and dominates many areas in Hawaiian rainforests.
 It occurs on all the main Hawaiian islands.
 As a pioneer species in ecological succession, it can colonize bare sites such as lava flows, talus, and abandoned roads.
 When the fern grows onto a new site it produces layers of stems and leaves repeatedly until there is a network of vegetation.
 The leaves die and the stems are very slow to decompose, so the network persists.
 The network then fills with organic forest detritus, forming a litter layer which can be a meter thick.
 The network is penetrated by the fern's rhizomes and roots, such that the fern serves as its own substrate.
-Where the fern is eliminated, invasive species of plants can move in, so "one important function" of the fern is to prevent these plants from encroaching on the rainforest.
+Where the fern is eliminated, invasive species of plants can move in, so one important benefit of the fern may be the prevention of these plants from encroaching on the rainforest.
 The fern may have allelopathic effects, preventing the growth of other plants.
 Also, the fern is a very productive member of the forest ecosystem; despite being a relatively small amount of the biomass in the forest it accounts for over half of the primary productivity in some areas.

 This plant is used medicinally to treat intestinal worms in Indochina, skin ulcers and wounds in New Guinea, and fever in Malaysia.
 In vitro samples of the fern kill bacteria.

-The Diliman district in Quezon City in the Philippines' National Capital Region derived its name from Dicranopteris linearis, locally known as "Dilim" (the suffix "-an" indicates a place where something, in this case the fern, is common).
-As such, it is also the origin of the name of the University of the Philippines Diliman campus.